GMLC-TDC/HELICS/docs/installation/windows.md

 set PYTHONPATH=C:\local\helics-v1.0.2\python;%PYTHONPATH%
 ```

-If you open a interactive Python session and import helics, you should be able to get the version of `helics` and an output that is similar to the following.
+If you open a interactive Python session and import HELICS, you should be able to get the version of `helics` and an output that is similar to the following.

 ```bash
 $ ipython